 Deductions That Reduce Taxable Income

-There are a few items you may be able to deduct from the net income to arrive at your Taxable Income on Line 26000.
+Then there are items you may be able to deduct from the net income to arrive at your Taxable Income on Line 26000.
 You could, for example, deduct losses from previous years and an amount if you are a northern resident.
 The best strategy for claiming deductions of this type is to go through your income tax form line by line.
 We will explain these deductions and the line numbers they are seen on below.

 Deductions That Reduce Income Tax